tonnyESP/LayersBoard/README.md

 > sudo usermod -a -G www-data $$YOUR_USERNAME$$

-> sudo chgrp www-data LayersBoard
+> sudo chgrp www-data LayersBoard -R

-> sudo chmod g+rwxs LayersBoard
+> sudo chmod g+rwxs LayersBoard -R

 ### To be able to manage your SQL from phpmyadmin
 - Edit */etc/apache2/apache2.conf* file and include phpmyadmin line at the end of it